jjwithanr/obsidian_bible_study/docs/Reading Journals/Perspectives/Perspectives14.md

 ### Culture, Worldview, and Contextualization
 **Charles H. Kraft**
-- The apostles participated in contextualization when they translated the Christian message from Aramaic langauge and culture to Greek.
+- The apostles participated in contextualization when they translated the Christian message from Aramaic language and culture to Greek.
 They used Greek words and concepts for fundamental topics like God, sin, and "word" (logos).

 >Biblically, the contextualization of Christianity is not simply to be the passing on of a *product* that has been developed once for all in Europe or America.
-It is, rather, the imitating of the *process* that the eary apostles went through.
+It is, rather, the imitating of the *process* that the very apostles went through.